-With gentle rubbing, cellulite massage (or Lypossage) helps to improve circulation in affected areas of the body by helping it to soften and release over time.
+With firm pressure, cellulite massage (or Lypossage) helps to improve circulation in affected areas of the body by helping it to soften and, with diet and exercise, reduce the appearance ugly fat deposits over time.

 Spas are now adding this massage to their regular menu of services and making lots of money.

 Cellulite is the lumpy substance resembling cottage cheese that is commonly found on the thighs, stomach, and buttocks.
 It is actually a more clinical name for deposits of fat that push against the connective tissue beneath the skin, which causes the surface of the skin to dimple or pucker.

 There are a few ways to treat cellulite.
 Physical activities such as exercise, strict diet and giving up a sedentary lifestyle is a must.

 Some herbal supplements such as Guggulu, Eclipta, and Garcinia, are good health supplements for reducing body weight and fat.

 Massage therapy can also drastically reduce fatty layers.
 It is usually the least expensive treatment and the one that many prefer to try first.

 Most massage education classes involve cupping therapy to loosen and encourage cellulite reduction.